stesliuc/scraper/README.md

 This script will scrape a provided url and all subsequent links to a specified depth.

-You can run an example of this pipeline by running `scripts/pipeline.sh`
+You can run an example of this pipeline by running `bash scripts/pipeline.sh`